Like most moms, mine occasionally gives me unsolicited advice about my appearance.

 Hey, it was the 90’s!
 But for the record, she was right on all three accounts.

 She never eyed my hips and suggested a smaller helping of pasta, even when I returned home from Freshman year of college with 15 extra pounds on my 5’1” frame.

 She has always been petite, so maybe it’s no surprise she never griped about it.
-But as we all know, there are plenty of people whose BMIs fall within the “healthy” range who agonize over goal weights, deny themselves enough food, and complain about the curve of their hips to anyone who will listen.
+But as we know, plenty of people in all sizes of bodies agonize over goal weights, deny themselves enough food, and complain about their belly.